sola-st/LintQ/README.md

 3. Go back to the initial notebook and run it until the end.

+### Dataset Filtering (NEW)
+1. **Query GitHub**.
+Prepare a configuration file in the `config` folder (typically called `github_download_files_vXX`).
+See `github_download_files_v03.yaml` for an example.

+1. Run the following command to download the files:
+    ```bash
+    screen -L -Logfile data/github_query_results/exp_vXX/log.txt -S qiskit_download python -m rdlib.github queryfilesmetadata --config config/github_download_files_vXX.yaml
+    ```
+    Note that the prefix `screen -L -Logfile data/github_query_results/exp_vXX/log.txt -S qiskit_download` is needed if you want to have the program run also if you close the terminal.
+It is usually recommended, you can change the folder where to save the log file and the name of the screen session.

+1. **Download Files**.
+Prepare the configuration file in the `config` folder (typically called `dataset_creation_exp_vXX.yaml`).
+See `dataset_creation_exp_v03.yaml` for an example.

+1. To download the actual files from the metadata, run the following command:
+    ```bash
+    screen -L -Logfile data/datasets/exp_vXX/log.txt -S qiskit_dataset_creation python -m qlint.datautils.dataset_creation downloadfiles --config config/dataset_creation_exp_vXX.yaml
+    ```

+1. To filter the dataset based on the `processing_steps` in the config file, run the following command:
+    ```bash
+    screen -L -Logfile data/datasets/exp_vXX/log.txt -S qiskit_dataset_creation python -m qlint.datautils.dataset_creation filterdataset --config config/dataset_creation_exp_vXX.yaml
+    ```

+1. Move the selected programs in a dedicated folder (typically called `files_selected`) and create a subfolder structure, such that each file is stored in a single subfolder.

+1. Create the CodeQL database for the filtered dataset:
+    ```bash
+    screen -L -Logfile data/datasets/exp_vXX/log.txt -S codeql_database_creation codeql database create --language=python --threads=10 data/datasets/exp_vXX/files_selected/ -- data/datasets/exp_vXX/codeql_db
+    ```

 ### Dataset Metadata

 1. Open the notebook `qlint/notebooks/01_Quantum_Program_Dataset_Metadata.ipynb` and run all its cells.